ChangLiu-bp/ICCV2025-DriveX-D3FNet/README.md

 - Python 2.7
 - PyTorch 0.2.0
 - OpenCV (cv2)

-### Data

-Data is from [DeepGlobe Road Extraction Challenge](https://competitions.codalab.org/competitions/18467#participate-get_starting_kit).
-You should sign in first to get the data.

 ### Train
 - Run `python train_lr.py` to train the default D-LinkNet34.